diamondkinetics/api-guide/README.md

 - To create a pitching session, we use: `POST /pitchingSessions`
 - To get a list of pitching sessions for the current user, we use: `GET /pitchingSessions`
 - To get a specific pitching session, we use: `GET /pitchingSessions/:uuid`
-  - `PUT` or `UPDATE` can also be used in order to update or delete a specific resource as well.
+  - `PUT` or `PATCH` can also be used in order to update or delete a specific resource as well.

 ## Non-standard Actions
 When it comes to dealing with non-standard actions, we have a few choices available to us for URL mapping.